-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 6.1b-Promote variety and visual interest in the design of new neighborhoods through the incorporation of varied lot sizes, building styles and colors, garage orientation, and other features. <input checked="" type="radio"/> Planning 6.1c- Promote variety and visual interest in the design of new development through the incorporation of well-articulated building facades, clearly defined entrances and pedestrian connections, landscaping, and other features as consistent with the City's Development Standards. <input checked="" type="radio"/> Planning 8.1b-Ensure that new development is consistent with the height and scale of development defined within the Downtown Character Areas as set forth in Chapter 6 of the Master Plan. <input checked="" type="radio"/> Planning 9.2b-Create affordable and workforce ownership housing opportunities for households earning 80 percent to 120 percent of median area income. <input checked="" type="radio"/> Planning 9.2c-Encourage the development of new energy efficient housing and retrofitting for existing housing stock for energy efficiency to lower average monthly housing costs <input checked="" type="radio"/> Planning 9.2c-Encourage the use of site design techniques for residential development that ensure and promote solar and wind efficiency. <input checked="" type="radio"/> Planning 9.2c-Ensure the economical and efficient processing of development applications and building permits to minimize housing development costs. <input checked="" type="radio"/> Planning 9.2d-Promote local, state and federal programs to encourage rehabilitation of existing housing stock and preservation of neighborhoods to ensure continued availability of affordable housing units. <input checked="" type="radio"/> Planning
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 6.1b-Promote variety and visual interest in the design of new neighborhoods through the incorporation of varied lot sizes, building styles and colors, garage orientation, and other features. <input type="radio"/> Planning 6.1c- Promote variety and visual interest in the design of new development through the incorporation of well-articulated building facades, clearly defined entrances and pedestrian connections, landscaping, and other features as consistent with the City's Development Standards. <input type="radio"/> Planning 8.1b-Ensure that new development is consistent with the height and scale of development defined within the Downtown Character Areas as set forth in Chapter 6 of the Master Plan. <input type="radio"/> Planning 9.2b-Create affordable and workforce ownership housing opportunities for households earning 80 percent to 120 percent of median area income. <input type="radio"/> Planning 9.2c-Encourage the development of new energy efficient housing and retrofitting for existing housing stock for energy efficiency to lower average monthly housing costs <input type="radio"/> Planning 9.2c-Encourage the use of site design techniques for residential development that ensure and promote solar and wind efficiency. <input type="radio"/> Planning 9.2c-Ensure the economical and efficient processing of development applications and building permits to minimize housing development costs. <input type="radio"/> Planning 9.2d-Promote local, state and federal programs to encourage rehabilitation of existing housing stock and preservation of neighborhoods to ensure continued availability of affordable housing units. <input type="radio"/> Planning

-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 9.2e-Enforce appropriate standards for safe and decent affordable housing in Carson City, such as length of stay limits for recreational vehicle parks and motels. <input checked="" type="radio"/> Code Enforcement, Planning 9.2f-Encourage and support efforts to create more affordable housing on a regional basis. <input checked="" type="radio"/> Planning 10.1b-Continue to review rehabilitation and renovation proposals for compliance with adopted guidelines. <input checked="" type="radio"/> Planning 10.1c-Continue to maintain an inventory of historic properties within the City.
-(Map subject properties in GIS to better manage the inventory.) <input checked="" type="radio"/> Planning The Planning Division continues to expand the historic properties inventory through annual applications for grants from the State Historic Preservation Office (SHPO).
-Staff continues to seek grant funding to continue inventories.
-11.1a-Continue to coordinate with the Carson Area Metropolitan Planning Organization (CAMPO), Nevada Department of Transportation, Regional Transportation Commission, adjacent counties, and other partners on transportation issues. <input checked="" type="radio"/> Transportation Ongoing - City staffs the RTC and CAMPO and is responsible for ongoing coordination with NDOT and other agencies.
-11.1b-Coordinate ongoing road improvement projects with recommendations contained in the City's Unified Pathways Master Plan as appropriate to promote the most efficient use of R.O.W.s and resources. <input checked="" type="radio"/> Transportation Public Works, Parks & Recreation Ongoing - Public Works Transportation staff seeks to include bicycle and pedestrian improvements when possible and appropriate, seeking multiple local and non-local funding sources and coordinating with Parks and Recreation.
-During 2013, multiple additional Federal grants were secured and several projects implemented.
-11.1c-Seek opportunities for coordination in the implementation of the City's Transportation, Transit, Trail, and Pedestrian Plans.
-Actively encourage ridership of the city transit system. <input checked="" type="radio"/> Transportation Public Works Parks & Recreation Ongoing - Implementation of the multimodal transportation plan through updates to the plan and the transportation improvement program and coordination with Parks and Recreation.
-The R.T.C./Public Works Transportation staff has been important partners in providing multimodal
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS/ACCOMPLISHMENTS 9.2e-Enforce appropriate standards for safe and decent affordable housing in Carson City, such as length of stay limits for recreational vehicle parks and motels. <input type="radio"/> Code Enforcement, Planning 9.2f-Encourage and support efforts to create more affordable housing on a regional basis. <input type="radio"/> Planning 10.1b-Continue to review rehabilitation and renovation proposals for compliance with adopted guidelines. <input type="radio"/> Planning 10.1c-Continue to maintain an inventory of historic properties within the City.
+(Map subject properties in GIS to better manage the inventory.) <input type="radio"/> Planning The Planning Division continues to expand the historic properties inventory through annual applications for grants from the State Historic Preservation Office (SHPO).
+11.1a-Continue to coordinate with the Carson Area Metropolitan Planning Organization (CAMPO), Nevada Department of Transportation, Regional Transportation Commission, adjacent counties, and other partners on transportation issues. <input type="radio"/> Transportation Ongoing - City staffs the RTC and CAMPO and is responsible for ongoing coordination with NDOT and other agencies.
+11.1b-Coordinate ongoing road improvement projects with recommendations contained in the City's Unified Pathways Master Plan as appropriate to promote the most efficient use of R.O.W.s and resources. <input type="radio"/> Transportation Public Works, Parks & Recreation 11.1c-Seek opportunities for coordination in the implementation of the City's Transportation, Transit, Trail, and Pedestrian Plans.
+Actively encourage ridership of the city transit system. <input type="radio"/> Transportation Public Works Parks & Recreation